apache/spark/CONTRIBUTING.md

 automatically for you.

-Note that building image first time pulls the pre-built version of images from Dockerhub might take a bit of time - but this is not happening when you only change sources.
-If you change some sensitive files like setup.py or Dockerfile, then the image will be rebuilt and it will take again some time (but it is highly optimised to only rebuild what's needed)
+Note that building image first time pulls the pre-built version of images from Dockerhub might take a bit of time - but this wait-time will not repeat for any subsequent source code change.
+However, changes to sensitive files like setup.py or Dockerfile will trigger a rebuild that might take more time (but it is highly optimised to only rebuild what's needed)

 You can also [Build the images](#building-the-images) or [Force pull and build the images](#force-pulling-the-images)) manually at any time.